3-Dimensional TQFTs From Non-Semisimple Modular Categories: Unimodular, twist non-degenerate, and modular categories

 \begin{lemma} Let $\intL$ and $\cointL$ be a non-zero integral and a non-zero cointegral of $\coend$ respectively. \begin{enumerate} \item $\cointL \circ \intL \neq 0$; \item $\antipL \circ \intL = \intL$; \item $(\antipL \otimes \id_\coend) \circ \copL \circ \intL = (\id_\coend \otimes \antipL) \circ \copL \circ \intL$. \end{enumerate} \end{lemma}

-\begin{proof} Part (\textit{i}) is proven in Theorem 4.2.5 of \cite{KL01} (since we assume unimodularity, the object of integrals is the tensor unit).
-Part (\textit{ii}) follows from Lemma 3.13 of \cite{DR12} by composing the first equality with $\id_\coend \otimes \cointL$ from the left and with $\intL$ from the right, or equivalently by composing the second equality with $\cointL \otimes \id_\coend$ from the left and with $\intL$ from the right (this is just a braided version of the argument showing Equation (2) of \cite{R94}).
+\begin{proof} Part (\textit{i}) is proven in \cite[Thm.~4.2.5]{KL01} (since we assume unimodularity, the object of integrals is the tensor unit).
+Part (\textit{ii}) follows by composing Equation~(a) of \cite[Lem.~3.13]{DR12} with $\id_\coend \otimes \cointL$ from the left and with $\intL$ from the right (this is just a braided version of the argument showing \cite[Eq.~(2)]{R94}).
 To see part (\textit{iii}), first establish

-which is a dual version of Lemma 3.13 of \cite{DR12}.
-Then, compose both equalities with $\intL \otimes \id_\coend$ from the right, compose the second one with $\antipL^{-1}$ from the left, and use the non-degeneracy of the pairing $\cointL \circ \multL : \coend \otimes \coend \to \one$, which follows from Corollary 4.2.13 of \cite{KL01}, together with with part (\textit{ii}) and with the identity
+which is a dual version of \cite[Lem.~3.13]{DR12}.
+Then, compose both equalities with $\intL \otimes \id_\coend$ from the right, compose the second one with $\antipL^{-1}$ from the left, and use the non-degeneracy of the pairing $\cointL \circ \multL : \coend \otimes \coend \to \one$, which follows from \cite[Cor.~4.2.13]{KL01}, together with with part (\textit{ii}) and with the identity

 \end{proof}

 For later use, we note that parts (\textit{ii}) and (\textit{iii}) of Lemma \ref{L:identities} imply